Red grouper: Habitat engineers of the sea

 Red grouper actively excavate pits in the seafloor.
 They start digging in the sediment from the time they settle out of the plankton and continue throughout their lifetime.
 They use their caudal fin and their mouths to remove debris and sediment from rocks, creating exposed surfaces on which sessile organisms actively settle (e.g., sponges, soft corals, algae).
 The exposure of structure also attracts a myriad of other species, including mobile invertebrates and a remarkable diversity of other fishes, from gobies and butterflyfish to grunts and snapper.
 The lionfish Pterois volitans started invading red grouper habitat by 2008, from Florida Bay to the Florida Keys and offshore to Pulley Ridge, a mesophotic coral reef on the West Florida Shelf west of the Dry Tortugas.
 Known for being extremely capable predators on small reef fish, scientists are very interested in determining the extent to which their invasion changes the functional dynamics of associated communities.

 Parasites

 As other fish, red groupers harbour a number of parasites, including, on its gills, the monogeneans Pseudorhabdosynochus justinella and Pseudorhabdosynochus yucatanensis.

 Taxonomy

-The red grouper was first formally described as Serranus morio in 1828 by the French zoologist Achille Valenciennes (1794-1865), with the type locality given as the fish market in New York, the fish being "probably caught south of there".
+The red grouper was first formally described as Serranus morio in 1828 by the French zoologist Achille Valenciennes (1794–1865), with the type locality given as the fish market in New York, the fish being "probably caught south of there".

 Utilisation

 The red grouper is a commercially important species for fisheries throughout its range and it is also an valuable resource for recreational fisheries too.
+It is the most frequently captured grouper by commercial fisheries in the United States and in Mexico.

+Conservation

+The International Union for Conservation of Nature has classified the red grouper as a vulnerable species.
+It is estimated to have declined globally by at least 30 percent over three generations or 51 years.
+The major threat to the species' survival is overfishing, with possible contributions in the Gulf of Mexico from hypoxia, algal blooms, oil and gas exploration and increasing sea temperatures due to climate change.